skilesare/immortality/achieving_supersociety/seed-to-vision.md

 3. Distribution - Flip the Demurrage switch and start distributing economic rents to the participants.

-4. Compulsion - Art is magnetic and compelles people to use it as opposed to other coins because it has an intrinsic advantage and leads to an optimized and supercharged economy.
+4. Compulsion - Art is magnetic and compels people to use it as opposed to other coins because it has an intrinsic advantage and leads to an optimized and supercharged economy.

 4. Disconnect - We disconnect the exchange rate of 1:1 with the dollar.